fischer-development/.github/profile/README.md

 ## Overview

-fischerdev UG (haftungsbeschränkt) i.G. offers comprehensive software development, consulting, and operations services tailored to meet diverse client needs.
+fischerdev UG (haftungsbeschränkt) offers comprehensive software development, consulting, and operations services tailored to meet diverse client needs.
 We specialize in code review and improvement, providing high-quality solutions to enhance your project’s efficiency and effectiveness.

 ## Services